-For clarity when complying with Rule 25.4 of the Competition Rules when stating the Rule under which an athlete is disqualified:
+For clarity, when complying with Rule 25.4 of the Competition Rules when stating the Rule under which an athlete is disqualified:

-- a. if an athlete steps on or inside the line then state Rule 17.3 of the Technical Rules - b. if an athlete crosses over before the breakline or split start marker then state Rule 17.5 of the Technical Rules.
+- a. if an athlete steps on or inside the line, then state Rule 17.2.3 or 17.2.4 of the Technical Rules, as appropriate, - b. if an athlete crosses over before the breakline or split start marker, then state Rule 17.5 of the Technical Rules.